CultureHQ/react-state-mutations/README.md

 export default Counter;
 ```

-You can alternatively use this in conjunction with the `useState` feature in React.
+You can alternatively use this library in conjunction with the `useState` feature in React.
 To get the equivalent as the above example working, you can use:

 ```javascript
 import React, { useState, useCallback } from "react";